 Anyone who’s spoken with me at length will tell you that I love to talk about film.
 Even more, I love to talk about all the films I’m going to make some day.

 Ideas come all the time.
 I take notes.
 Sometimes I even manage a rough outline or ragged first draft.
 My wife threatens to stuff her ears with baby corn if I keep prattling about the third season of my TV show, for which, after seven years, there is still no completed pilot script.
 Any day now, I tell her.
 For realsies.

 Part of the problem, I think, is a lack of inspiration, stemming from a lack of film education.
 My cinematic knowledge is embarrassingly narrow.
 Film school isn’t an option; I work full-time, and I’m still paying off my student loans from my BA in academic uselessness.
 Self-education, then, is the only remedy.

-Over the next year, I’ll go through the list, exploring a film a week, and post my analyses here.
-How are their stories woven together?
+How are the best cinematic stories woven together?
 How does cinematography communicate story, character, mood?
 What makes the best films transcend mere entertainment and touch the soul?
 I hope that these musings will interest others who enjoy cinema, and want to learn the craft of film-making.
 Let’s explore the possibilities together.